 The German Major encompasses a wide variety of courses to study the language itself, as well as the history, literature, culture, and civilization of German-speaking people.
-Introductory level courses focus on grammar, phonetics, conversation, and composition, taught with an emphasis on oral proficiency.
+Introductory level courses focus on grammar, phonetics, conversation, composition and culture and are taught with an emphasis on oral proficiency.
 Intermediate and advanced courses are taught in German.

-German Major (42 credits)
+German Major (36-42 credits)

-GERM 101 Fundamentals of German I (3) GERM 102 Fundamentals of German II (3) GERM 201 Intermediate German (3) GERM 206 Contemporary German Culture (3)
+GERM 101 Fundamentals of German I (3)

+GERM 102 Fundamentals of German II (3)

+GERM 201 Intermediate German (3)

+GERM 206 Contemporary German Culture (3)